ding2/ding2/docs/code_guidelines.md

 If there are discrepancies between the automated checks and the standards defined here then developers are encouraged to point this out so the automated checks or these standards can be updated accordingly.

+### General

+* The default language for all code and comments is English.

 ### PHP

 * Code must be compatible with PHP 5.3.
-[Compatability can be checked using PHP_Codesniffer](https://github.com/wimg/PHP53Compat_CodeSniffer).
+[Compatibility can be checked using PHP_Codesniffer](https://github.com/wimg/PHP53Compat_CodeSniffer).
 * Code must conform to the [Drupal Coding Standards](http://drupal.org/coding-standards).
 In effect this means that the code must pass through an automated review by the [Coder Sniffer](https://www.drupal.org/node/1419980) without any notices expect known false negatives.
 * Code must not generate notices without erroneous conditions when running in `E_STRICT` error mode